fvisin/dataset_loaders/README.md

    ```
 </br>

+### Notes
-**Note**: This framework is provided for research purposes only.
-The code
+* This framework is provided for research purposes only.
+Although we tried our
-might be unstable.
-Please carefully check that it loads what you expect
-them to load before using it!
+  best to test it, the code might be bugged or unstable.
+Use it at your own
+  risk!
+* The framework currently supports image or video based datasets.
+It could be
+  easily extended to support other kinds of data (e.g., text corpora), but
+  there is no plan on our side to work on that at the moment.
+* Feel free to contribute to the code with a PR if you find bugs, want to
+  improve the existing code or add support for other datasets.

 </br>
 </br>